Britain's Real Monarch: Thesis

-The programme based its thesis on the centuries-old claim that Edward IV was illegitimate, born to Cecily, Duchess of York, by an English archer (surnamed Blaybourne by some) while her husband, Richard Plantagenet, 3rd Duke of York, was fighting elsewhere in France.
-The legitimacy of Edward IV was the subject of speculation at the time, and a document in Rouen Cathedral is presented by Dr Michael Jones as indicating that Richard and Cecily were about 100 mi apart during the five-week period when Edward's conception must have occurred (assuming that the pregnancy went to a normal term).
+The programme based its thesis on the centuries-old claim that Edward IV was illegitimate, born to Cecily, Duchess of York in Rouen, by an English archer (surnamed Blaybourne by some) while her husband, Richard Plantagenet, 3rd Duke of York, was fighting in Pontoise.

+The Duke and Duchess of York were in Rouen as Richard was at that time the English King’s lieutenant in France.

+The legitimacy of Edward IV was the subject of speculation at the time, and a document in Rouen Cathedral is presented by Michael Jones as indicating that Richard and Cecily were about 100 mi apart during the five-week period when Edward's conception must have occurred (assuming that the pregnancy went to a normal term).
 A number of historians have since challenged the conclusions reached by the programme.

 If Edward were indeed illegitimate, then he and his descendants would have had no valid claim to the throne, so the programme suggests that the 'real' monarchs were the heirs of his legitimate brother George, Duke of Clarence.
 At the time, this line was represented by The 14th Earl of Loudoun (who usually styled himself simply as Michael Hastings), who had emigrated to Australia in 1960, married, fathered five children, and lived in Jerilderie, New South Wales, until his death in June 2012.